 If your in-house creative agency is viewed as a bunch of folks who just take product photos, then it’s time to change that perception.
 Now, more than ever, the creative process is central to business success.
-Today’s in-house creative departments impact not just marketing, but the full idea-to-shelf lifecycle, from initial product design all of the way through to the customer experience.
+Today’s in-house creative departments impact not just marketing, but the full idea-to-shelf lifecycle, from initial steps in the product design life cycle all of the way through to the customer experience.
 In the era of digital transformation, today’s creative teams are positioned to increase their impact on the customer experience and the overall success of the business.

 The world of creative services has changed.
 And it’s changed dramatically in a relatively short period of time, with 20% more companies establishing in-house agencies in just the last five years.